Kytha/prepr-labs/README.md

 - Add the ability to remove labs as an admin
 - Add the ability to manage users and permissions as an admin
-- Explore different options for a react google map package which offers more control
+- Explore different options for a react Google Maps package which offers more control
 - Code splitting for optimized load times
 - Unit testing and code linting